When it comes to VPN logs, there’s a lot of confusion.

 Types of VPN logs

-There are three different types of VPN logs (also discussed in the What is a VPN guide).
+There are three different types of VPN logs (also discussed in our main VPN guide).

 Connection logs – Connection logs typically include dates, times, connection data, and sometimes IP addresses.
-Typically this data is used for optimizing the VPN network and potentially dealing with user problems or terms of use issues (torrenting, illegal activities, etc.).
+Typically this data is used for optimizing the VPN network and potentially dealing with user problems or terms of use issues, such as using a VPN for torrenting, illegal activities, etc.

-While basic connection logs are not necessarily a problem, there is an increasing number of VPNs that keep connection logs, while falsely claiming to be a “no logs” service.
-Examples of this are Betternet, PureVPN, Windscribe, and TunnelBear.
+While basic connection logs are not necessarily a problem, there are some VPNs that keep connection logs, while falsely claiming to be a “no logs” service.

 Reasons for logging